Last Supper: Artistic depictions

 The Last Supper has been a popular subject in Christian art.
 Such depictions date back to early Christianity and can be seen in the Catacombs of Rome.
 Byzantine artists frequently focused on the Apostles receiving Communion, rather than the reclining figures having a meal.
 By the Renaissance, the Last Supper was a favorite topic in Italian art.

 There are three major themes in the depictions of the Last Supper: the first is the dramatic and dynamic depiction of Jesus's announcement of his betrayal.
 The second is the moment of the institution of the tradition of the Eucharist.
 The depictions here are generally solemn and mystical.
 The third major theme is the farewell of Jesus to his disciples, in which Judas Iscariot is no longer present, having left the supper.
 The depictions here are generally melancholy, as Jesus prepares his disciples for his departure.
 There are also other, less frequently depicted scenes, such as the washing of the feet of the disciples.

 The best known depiction of the Last Supper is Leonardo da Vinci's The Last Supper, which is considered the first work of High Renaissance art, due to its high level of harmony.

 Among other representations, Tintoretto's depiction is unusual in that it includes secondary characters carrying or taking the dishes from the table, and Salvador Dali's depiction combines the typical Christian themes with modern approaches of Surrealism.

-Music

-The Lutheran Passion hymn "Da der Herr Christ zu Tische saß" (When the Lord Christ sat at the table) derives from a depiction of the Last Supper.